Miskatonic-Investigative-Society/CoC7-FoundryVTT/.github/TRANSLATIONS.md

-# Translating CoC7-FoundryVTT
+# Translating.

-## Installation

-Below is a list of translations keys that still need translated
+Thank you for being interested in making Call of Cthulhu 7th Edition for Foundry VTT better!
+Below is a list of translations keys on existing files that still need translated, based on `en.json`.
+Feel free to create a new `*.json` file for a language that is not shown here!

 | Key                                        | cn  | cs  | de  | es  | fr  | ja  | pl  | pt-BR | sv  | zh-tw |
 | :----------------------------------------- | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :---: | :-: | :---: |